Why Is Windows Defender Running Alongside my Antivirus Program?

 “Limited Periodic Scanning” enabled?

 Yes.
-Windows Defender is designed to automatically turn itself off if you install another antivirus application.
-But, with the Windows 10 Redstone 1 (Anniversary Update), Windows Defender has a new opt-in feature called “Limited Periodic Scanning”, available for systems with a 3rd party antivirus program installed.
+Windows Defender is designed to turn itself off automatically if you install another antivirus application.
+However, a new opt-in feature, “Limited Periodic Scanning,” is available for Windows 10 and 11 systems with a third-party antivirus program installed and registered with Windows Security.

 Limited periodic Scans will utilize Automatic Maintenance to ensure the system chooses optimal times based on minimal impact to the user as well as the system performance.